ischlag/ischlag.github.io/_posts/2016-06-02-installing-tensorflow.markdown

 ```bash
 $ ssh entry
 ```
-And create another ssh configuration for our lab machine.
+And create another ssh configuration on our server for our lab machine.

 ```bash
 $ nano ~/.ssh/config